 The training group will be limited in size, allowing a small, comfortable and personalized learning environment.
 You will be expected to read EMDR literature before and during the training, may have homework assignments between training sessions and will begin to implement at least several phases of the eight phases of EMDR after the first training weekend.
 All of this is designed to prepare clinicians for the effective, safe and confident use of EMDR in their clinical practices.

 Janet Wright uses the EMDR Institute curriculum that includes lectures, videotape demonstrations, ongoing case consultation, and supervised experiential practice in using EMDR to reprocess participants’ own life experiences.
-Her training takes place in Fort Collins and serves the Northern Colorado region, including Denver, Greeley, Estes Park and Cheyenne and Laramie, Wyoming.
+Her training takes place in the Fort Collins/Loveland area and serves the Northern Colorado region, including Denver, Greeley, Estes Park and Cheyenne and Laramie, Wyoming.

 Basic Training will take place in Fort Collins/Loveland over seven days (three weekends).
 The first weekend will include all day Friday, Saturday and Sunday.
 The second and third weekends both include Saturday and Sunday.
 Hours are 8:00 am to 5:00 pm.
 Ten hours of case consultation will be included between, during and after training weekends.
 Extending the training format helps participants integrate the lecture material, conceptualize where to begin with specific clients and incorporate the standardized protocol into their practice.
 Each of the three weekends will include both lecture and experiential components.
 Specific dates and tuition are included on the registration page.